 The Elementary School operates on a nine-day cycle.
 Each school day is designated by a letter, A through I, independent of the day of the week.
-Visual arts, music and other special classes are assigned according to these various letter days.
 Physical education, visual arts and music classes meet three times per cycle, and there are daily Japanese language classes for heritage speakers and as a foreign language.
 Students also have regularly scheduled class time in our age-appropriate library, which they can also access during recess.

-A full complement of specialists provide support to children with a range of learning needs and issues as well as to students with specific learning needs.
-This includes two counselors, learning support teachers, ELL specialists and a speech language therapist who works with students in Kindergarten through grade five.
+A full complement of specialists provide support to children with a range of learning needs and three counselors support student’s social and emotional well-being.
+Further services are provided by learning support teachers, ELL specialists and a speech language therapist who works with students in Kindergarten through grade five.
 More detail about our approach and curriculum at each grade level can be found in our Learning Framework.